openvinotoolkit/anomalib/docs/source/how_to_guides/adding_a_new_model.rst

 Create a ``loss.py`` File - [Optional]
 --------------------------------------
 This module's availability is dependent on the algorithm.
-If the algorithm requires a custom loss function, this file contains the subclass of the torch.nn.Module class implementation.
+If the algorithm requires a custom, complex loss function, this file may contain the subclass of the torch.nn.Module class implementation.
 This loss would subsequently be utilized by the lightning module.

 .. code-block:: python